-PreReq: "C" or better in Acc 20; and "C" or better in Eng 21 or placement in Eng 102
+PreReq: "C" or better in Acc 20 or "C" or better in Acc 120; and "C" or better in Eng 21 or placement in Eng 102

 A hands-on accounting course designed to help students apply the knowledge of the accounting process to a computerized environment using an electronic spreadsheet.
 (3 lec hrs.)